Luxury in Union County: 8 Most Expensive Union County NJ Cities

 The town of Westfield is known for its beautiful downtown area.
 Westfield lies about 16 miles southwest of Manhattan, making commuting to the larger city much more manageable.
 Its suburban nature attracts residents and gives them a retreat from the busy life of the surrounding areas.

-Westfield's home prices tend to start at around $425,000 for a three-bedroom, one-bathroom home to $3 million for a six-bed, six-bath home.
+Westfield's home prices tend to start at around $425,000 for a three-bedroom, one-bathroom home to $3 million for a six-bed, six-bath luxury home.
 Listed square footage for homes ranges from approximately 1,200 to 7,000 square feet.

 Hot spots in the city include restaurants, such as Westfield Diner, which has indoor and outdoor dining in a casual environment; Addams Tavern, located in the downtown area and serving a variety of smoked and wood-burned grill items; and The Butter Chicken Factory, an Indian restaurant serving authentic cuisine.